Hoge Kempen National Park

 Hoge Kempen National Park, National park and Tentative World Heritage Site in Limburg, Belgium.

-The park connects six municipalities through dedicated entrance gates, each offering different themes and perspectives on the region's natural heritage.
+The park connects six municipalities through dedicated entrance gates, each offering different local perspectives on how the region values its natural spaces.
+Visitors encounter various community viewpoints on land use and nature conservation.

-The area contains rare butterfly species and maintains extensive juniper populations across its varied terrain of marshes and dry valleys.
+The area is home to rare butterfly species and maintains extensive juniper populations across its marshes and dry valleys.
+These special habitats developed partly from the legacy of past extraction activities.

 Location: Limburg